jmoenig/Snap/DEVLOG.md

     * the metaprogramming getter for "translations" block attribute selector now always returns a list
     * custom block definition comments can now be deleted by setting them to nothing (empty string, zero or false)
     * the "define" block now always creates a new custom block definition instead of sometimes modifying the definition body of an existing one with a matching label
+    * support for multiple separator lines in input slot dropdown menus
 * **Notable Fixes:**
     * fixed a type error when using metaprogramming to copy default inputs from a primitive over to a custom block definition
     * fixed referencing system drop-down menus in metaprogramming